grafana/plugin-tools/docusaurus/docs/migration-guide/v9.1.x-v9.2.x/index.md

 # Migrate plugins from Grafana version 9.1.x to 9.2.x

-Follow the instructions in this section to migrate plugins from Grafana version 9.1.x to 9.2.x.
+Follow these instructions to migrate plugins from Grafana version 9.1.x to 9.2.x.

 ## React and React-dom as peer dependencies